 I’m here to help!
-I wrote this book to answer those questions.
-It’s a collection of patterns I found in games to make code cleaner, easier to understand, and faster.
+Game Programming Patterns is a collection of patterns I found in games that make code cleaner, easier to understand, and faster.

-This is the book I wish I had when I started making games, and I want you to have it.
+This is the book I wish I had when I started making games, and now I want you to have it.
 It’s available in four formats:

 I’m Bob Nystrom.
 I started writing this book while working at Electronic Arts.
-In my eight years there, I saw a lot of beautiful code, and a lot of really horrendous code.
-My hope was that I could take what I learned from the beautiful stuff, write it down here, and then teach it to the people writing the awful stuff.
+In my eight years there, I saw a lot of beautiful code, and a lot of not-so-beautiful code.
+My hope was that I could take what I learned from the good stuff, write it down here, and then teach it to the people writing the awful stuff.

 If you want to get in touch with me, you can email